bxcodec/httpcache/README.md

 ```shell
 go get -u github.com/bxcodec/httpcache
 ```
-# Example
+# Example with Inmemory Storage

 ---

-Example how to use more details can be seen in the sample folder: [/sample](/sample)
+Example how to use more details can be seen in the sample folder: [/sample/inmem](/sample/inmem)

 Short example: